Last Updated on 28/09/2023

 On Piazza del Santo, there is an equestrian statue of the condottiere of the Venetian Republic, Erasmo da Narni, nicknamed Gattamelata, by Donatello.

-To the left of the cathedral, if you stand with your back to the entrance, there are two buildings.
+To the left of the basilica, if you stand with your back to the entrance, there are two buildings.
 One is the chapel of San Giorgio (left of the two, N), the second is the Scuola del Santo (right, O).
-In the photo, respectively, the second is on the edge, the first is closer to the cathedral
+In the photo, respectively, the second is on the edge, the first is closer to the basilica.

 The chapel was built in the 14th century.